blackfennec-org/blackfennec/docs/source/project_management/project_plan.rst

 We will use Black Fennec mainly as a data editing and visualisation tool that allows us to collaborate.

-Our hopes are that the project will inspire a community to develop extensions and find use cases that we currently cant envision.
+Our hopes are that the project will inspire a community to develop extensions and find use cases that we currently cant even envision.
 For this we intend to release our sourcecode into the public domain.

 To address our personal goals, we intend to utilise and reinforce the knowledge gained during our studies.